Yoga, Music, Gardening: Gary Plummer vs. Dementia

 In the end Plummer played in 243 professional games (48 under Seifert in San Francisco, the ultimate vindication) and earned a Super Bowl ring in the 1994 season.
 He underwent 15 surgeries during his career, and says he knew better than to take the 49ers’ offer of $200,000 rather than continuing health coverage.
 Left hip replacement followed, then eight more post-career operations.
 He had always assumed his body would break down; that was price of playing.
 What he didn’t expect—what none of his teammates foresaw—was the other toll.
 Bodies can be repaired; brains can’t.

 In retrospect, Plummer’s descent was so gradual he barely noticed it at first.
 Always a great quote, he got a job as a 49ers radio analyst in 1998.
 Obsessive about staying in shape, he biked 10,000 miles a year, lifted and played backyard hoops with his two sons.
 Step by step, though, his world began to fray.
 In 2005 he and his first wife endured a rough divorce.
 He experienced bouts of anger and depression.
 Chronic sleep deprivation.
 Dark thoughts.
 Who would miss me if I weren’t here?
 Would anyone give a s---?
-In 2011 he married Corey Stein, an accountant and former Chargers cheerleader.
+In 2011 he married Corey Stein, who works in human resources and was a Chargers cheerleader.
 Having seen football’s brutality up close, she worried about her husband, and remembers waking up in the middle of the night, finding him gone from bed, at which point, sweating, she feared the worst.
 The next morning she would beg him to see a therapist.

 But each time, Gary waved her off.
 There was nothing to worry about, he’d say.
 This stuff was just a phase.
 It would pass.